Fraud-Detection-and-Defense/lego-docs/README.md

 **Install our package**

-The command to make R execute something, from the terminal, is R -e "my code".
+The command to make R execute something, from the terminal, is `R -e "my code"`.
 Let’s use it to install our script dependencies, but from a specific date.
-We’ll mimic the way rocker/r-ver works when building from a specific date: setting the options("repos") to this specific date, using the MRAN image: in other word, using a repo url like https://mran.microsoft.com/snapshot/1979-01-01.
+We’ll mimic the way `rocker/r-ver` works when building from a specific date: setting the options("repos") to this specific date, using the MRAN image: in other word, using a repo url like https://mran.microsoft.com/snapshot/1979-01-01.

 ```jsx
 *FROM rocker/r-ver:3.4.4*